Nightmare House

-Nightmare House is a 1983 board game published by Simulations Publications, Inc.
+Nightmare House is a horror board game published by TSR under their SPI marque in 1983.

-Gameplay
+Description

-Nightmare House is a game in which a gothic horror board game is intended for one to five players.
+Nightmare House is a gothic horror board game for one to five players.
 Set in the cursed Darkholm Manor, players take on the role of ghost hunters who explore the house, confront supernatural 'haunts,' and engage in psychic battles on an astral map to exorcise a malevolent Entity.
-The game features a detailed three-level floor plan, and a unique astral combat system that uses psyche, soul, and astral body tokens to simulate ghostly encounters.
+The game starts at 6 pm and lasts for 12 turns, representing a single night.
+It features a detailed three-level floor plan, a separate map used for astral combat, and a unique astral combat system that uses psyche, soul, and astral body tokens to simulate ghostly encounters.

+Gameplay: multiplayer

+One player, the House, takes the role of the Evil Entity that has taken over Darkholm Manor.
+The other players choose one of twelve Hunters, each with its own strengths and weaknesses, and enter the mansion at 6 pm, seeking to confront and exorcise the Evil Entity.
+The House sends haunts to disrupt and possess the Hunters.